nomic-ai/deepscatter/README.md

 # Warning

 This library is still unstable; dragons, and so on.
 I wouldn't really recommend using it unless you clearly know why!
-At this current moment, it will only run in a local sandbox.

 # Deep Scatterplots for the Web